christian-vorhemus/procedural-3d-image-generation/README.md

 ## Scenario

 The goal of this project is to simulate a factory plant that produces pharmaceutical products.
 The machine used sometimes produces damaged packages that are dented.
 The packs move on a conveyor belt along an inspection line where two cameras are mounted (top and side).
 The goal is to find a machine learning model that can detect damaged and intact packages.
-This repository contains the code to create the dataset, it doesn not contain code for the machine learning model.
+This repository contains the code to create the dataset, it doesn't contain code for the machine learning model.

 ## How to generate the dataset